 WAC 480-107-015 The solicitation process.
-(1) Any owner of a generating facility, developer of a potential generating facility, marketing entity, or provider of energy savings may participate in the RFP process.
-Bidders may propose a variety of energy resources including: Electrical savings associated with conservation; electricity from qualifying facilities; electricity from independent power producers; and, at the utility's election, electricity from utility subsidiaries, and other electric utilities, whether or not such electricity includes ownership of property.
-Qualifying facility producers with a generation capacity of one megawatt or less may choose to participate in the utilities' standard tariffs without filing a bid.
+(1) Except as set forth in Section (4) below, the utility must solicit bids for its resource needs identified during the IRP process.
+It must accept bids that are identified in the solicitation process for a variety of energy resources which may have the potential to fill the identified needs including, but not limited to: electrical savings associated with conservation and efficiency resources; demand response; energy storage; electricity from qualifying facilities; electricity from independent power producers; and, at the utility's election, electricity from the utility, utility subsidiaries, and other electric utilities, whether or not such electricity includes ownership of property.

-(2) A utility may participate in the bidding process as a power supplier, or may allow a subsidiary or affiliate to participate in the bidding process as a power supplier, on conditions described in WAC 480-107-135 Conditions for purchase of electrical power or savings from a utility's subsidiary or affiliate.
-The utility's RFP submittal must declare the utility's or affiliate's participation and must demonstrate how the utility will satisfy the requirements of WAC 480-107-135.
+(2) A utility may participate in the bidding process as a resource supplier, or may allow a subsidiary or affiliate to participate in the bidding process as a resource supplier, pursuant to conditions described in WAC 480-107-135 Conditions for purchase of resources from a utility's subsidiary or affiliate and WAC 480-107-AAA Independent Evaluator for Significant Resource Needs or Utility or Affiliate Bid.

-(3) Timing of the solicitation process.

-(a) The rules in this section do not apply when a utility's integrated resource plan, prepared pursuant to WAC 480-100-238, demonstrates that the utility does not need additional capacity within three years.
+(3) The solicitation process in this section is required whenever a utility's most recently acknowledged integrated resource plan demonstrates that the utility has a resource need within three years.

+(4) Utilities may choose not to issue an RFP without requesting a petition for exemption from the requirements in this section under the following circumstances.
+Commission grant of an exemption from an issuance of an RFP under this section or pursuant to WAC 480-07-110 does not expressly or implicitly determine the prudence of the utility’s actions under the exemption or its choice to seek an exemption:

+(a) The utility’s identified resource need for capacity is less than 80 megawatts;

+(b) The utility’s identified resource need is for delivery system resources;

+(c) The utility has previously issued an RFP for the same precisely defined resource need in accordance with WAC 480-107-065, or has previously issued an RFP for the same precisely defined resource need within the last 12 months; or

+(d) The utility plans to satisfy its identified resource need for capacity with short-term market purchases, so long as:

+(i) The utility, in its IRP, considered all available information on sufficient regional adequacy and expressly modeled and considered the risk of high market prices that can result from changes in existing capacity available in the markets from which the utility expects to purchase capacity to meet its capacity needs; and

+(ii) Sufficient regional adequacy to support these forecasted market purchases has been identified by the Northwest Power and Conservation Council in their latest published power supply adequacy assessment over the entire period of the utility’s resource need or the next five years, whichever period is shorter.

-(b) A utility must submit to the commission a proposed request for proposals and accompanying documentation no later than one hundred thirty-five days after the utility's integrated resource plan is due to be filed with the commission.
-Interested persons will have sixty days from the RFP's filing date with the commission to submit written comments to the commission on the RFP.
-The commission will approve or suspend the RFP within thirty days after the close of the comment period.
+(5) A utility must submit to the commission a proposed RFP and accompanying documentation no later than one hundred thirty-five days after the utility's integrated resource plan is submitted to the commission.
+Interested persons will have sixty days from the RFP's filing date to submit written comments to the commission on the RFP.
+The commission will approve, approve with conditions, or suspend the RFP within thirty days after the close of the comment period.